-George Sansom Professor of History and Professor of East Asian Language and Cultures, Department of History and Department of East Asian Languages and Cultures; Chair, Weatherhead East Asian Institute Publications Program
+George Sansom Professor of History, Department of History and Department of East Asian Languages and Cultures

-Modern Japan (late nineteenth century to the present); international history; American–East Asian relations; history writing and public memory in Asia and the world
+Modern Japan (nineteenth century to the present); twentieth-century international history; World War II; history-writing and public memory in Asia and the world

-At Columbia she is a member of the Committee on Global Thought, and directs the WEAI publications program, working with Dan Rivero and others to produce three series (Studies of the Weatherhead East Asian Institute, Weatherhead Books on Asia, and Asia Perspectives).
-Her activities this past year included her positions as elected member of the Council of the American Academy of Arts and Sciences, cochair of the Trustees Emeriti of the Asia Society, board of directors of Japan Society, board of the Weatherhead Foundation, and numerous editorial boards and national committees.
+At Columbia she is a member of the Committee on Global Thought, and directs the WEAI publications program, working with Ross Yelsey and others to produce the Studies of the Weatherhead East Asian Institute, Weatherhead Books on Asia, and Asia Perspectives.
+As the founding Columbia coordinator of the international Consortium on Asian and African Studies (CAAS), she organized an international symposium at Columbia in October 2014 with forty participants from seven universities in Europe, Asia, and North America.
+She currently serves as elected member of the Council of the American Academy of Arts and Sciences, co-chair of the Trustees Emeriti of the Asia Society, on the Board of Directors of Japan Society, the board of the Weatherhead Foundation, and numerous editorial boards and national and international committees.

 Professor Gluck received her BA from Wellesley in 1962 and her PhD from Columbia in 1977.
 She joined the Columbia faculty in 1975.